TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 Use `launch` action to create a new cluster while `stop` and `start` actions work on existing clusters.

 By default, the script starts one instance of a locator, lead, and server each.
-The script identifies each cluster by its unique cluster name (that you provide) and internally ties members (locators, leads, and stores/servers) of the cluster with EC2 security groups - whose names are also derived from the cluster name.
+The script identifies each cluster by its unique cluster name that you provide and internally ties the members (locators, leads, and stores/servers) of the cluster with EC2 security groups, whose names are derived from the cluster name.

-When running the script you can also specify options like the number of stores in the cluster and region where the EC2 instances should be launched.
+When running the script, you can also specify options such as the number of stores in the cluster and the region where the EC2 instances should be launched.

 **Example**